rselvanathan/romcharm-rest/README.md

 ##### Swagger URL
 https://api.romandcharmi.com/swagger-ui.html -
-(For viewing only; cannot be used to play around API's)
+(For viewing only; cannot be used to play around with API's)

 ####Features
  - Integrated with AWS SNS to send notifications for automated mailing